markuswess/waves/_sources/pmls/exercises.md

 ## Exercise 3

 Implement a PML for the two dimensional waveguide problem with an initial Gaussian peak by manually setting the complex coefficients.
 As an alternative implement it using `pml.HalfSpace`.

+## Exercise 4

+Solve the Helmholtz resonance problem on the geometry [square_inf.ipynb](https://markuswess.github.io/waves/_sources/second_numerics/square_inf.ipynb) surrounded by a PML (radial or cartesian).
+Try to explain the resulting discrete spectrum.